 Western - Set Up Secure Connect - Biometric Login

-It's another way to reduce the chances that someone can steal data or change your personal information on Cornell’s systems.
+This helps reduce the risk of someone stealing data or changing your personal information on Cornell’s systems.
 Passkeys and Cybersecurity | IT@Cornell

 To get started, Windows Hello and Beyond Identity will need to be configured using the steps outlined below.